North-Park-Labs/npfish/README.md

 ### Things we are currently working on adding

-- Move it to a web worker so can calculate deeper
+- Moving to be a web-based editor
-- Add a time limit infrastructure, so that you are limited by time
+- Moving calculations to be run on a server